AnimMouse/animmouse-website/content/post/inviting-someone-to-signal-messenger.md

 ---
-title: "Inviting Someone to Signal Messenger"
+title: Inviting Someone to Signal Messenger
-description: "My standardized procedure in inviting someone to Signal"
+description: My standardized procedure in inviting someone to Signal
 date: 2021-08-05T22:56:55+08:00
+lastmod: 2022-02-16T00:55:00+08:00
+tags:
+  - tutorials
 ---
 This is my standardized procedure in inviting someone to Signal Messenger to minimize risk of failures.